 Different types of wood flooring have different thermal properties, as such there are differences in their suitability for use with an underfloor heating system.
 The more dense and the thinner the floor boards are, the better they conduct heat and typically more suitable they are for use with underfloor heating.

-Engineered timber is the best type of wood flooring to use with an underfloor heating system as it performs well with changes in floor temperature.
+Engineered timber is the best flooring option for wood installations with underfloor heating systems, as it performs exceptionally well with changes in floor temperature.
 Other wood floorings may also be used, but with softer and less dense wood attention must be paid to the thickness of floorboards so that the floorboards do not act as an insulator blocking the heat.
 As a general rule for wood flooring, the floor surface temperature must not exceed 80.6°F.

 Heating the floor changes the moisture content of wood, so you should choose wood flooring that can adapt to the changes in floor temperatures without changing the appearance of the floor.
 Kiln-dried wood tends to work best with floor heating, but always check with the flooring manufacturer about suitability for use with underfloor heating.